vormkracht10/laravel-seo-scanner/README.md

 ![Packagist PHP Version Support](https://img.shields.io/packagist/php-v/vormkracht10/laravel-seo-scanner) [![Latest Version on Packagist](https://img.shields.io/packagist/v/vormkracht10/laravel-seo-scanner.svg?style=flat-square)](https://packagist.org/packages/vormkracht10/laravel-seo-scanner)

+## Nice to meet you, we're [Vormkracht10](https://vormkracht10.nl)

+Hi!
+We are a web development agency from Nijmegen in the Netherlands and we use Laravel for everything: advanced websites with a lot of bells and whitles and big web applications.

 ## The Laravel tool to boost the SEO score of your web pages

 ![Screenshot 2023-01-05 at 15 02 31](https://user-images.githubusercontent.com/10845460/210797960-d65e260e-d543-4aec-aca8-1d9cca3aee96.png)